 Jill (Mamasteng) has taken the great card theme of a poker hand and turned it into a sentimental layout with her kids and their cousins.
 The playing card on the layout are so fun with the patterned paper cutout and her doodling

 This week's CT reveal features the amazing products from Dream Street Papers.
 These coordinating papers and chipboard are designed to create quick layouts, wonderful chipboard albums, and great gifts.
-The products work so well together that you can create an incredible project in a short amount of time ...
+The products work so well together that you ...

 3 to 6 - legal letter size envelopes (4-1/8" x 9-1/2") - I'm using 3 envelopes in my example but you can use more if you want more pages.